SharmARohitt/Modular-Platform/README.md

-# 🎓 EduNest – Modular Learning Platform
+# 🎓 Modular Learning Platform

 > **Live Demo**: [Click to Explore the Platform](#) *(Deploy URL here)*
 > A full-stack, modular LMS crafted for a rich, structured, and interactive e-learning experience.